TBD54566975/tbdex/README.md

 ## Introduction

 The central aim of this repo is to act as a playground that is set up for us to easily test the ideas we come up with as we iterate our way to what we hope is a robust protocol.
 Specifically, this repo is focused on fleshing out:
-  - tbDEX message schemas/formats
+  - tbDEX message schemas
     - What types of messages do Alice and a PFI send to one another?
     - What do these messages contain?
     - What does the state machine look like for a thread of tbDEX messages?
-  - A mock PFI implementation that works with DIDs and "web5"
+  - Implementations of tbDEX message types in various languages

 # tbDEX Types
+## Resources
+A tbDEX resource is not a tbDEX message. i.e. it does not follow the message structure, and therefore does not include fields like `to`, `threadId`, etc. A tbdex resource is published for anyone to read and generally used as a part of the discovery process by users.

 ## Messages
 Messages form exchanges between users and PFIs.
-## Resources
-A tbDEX resource is not a tbDEX message. i.e. it does not follow the message structure, and therefore does not include fields like `to`, `threadId`, etc. A tbdex resource is published for anyone to read and generally used as a part of the discovery process by users.

 # Resource Types